-The impacts described for the projects as a whole would be similar to impacts that could occur for the CSF1(B) site component; however, these impacts would occur at both a reduced severity and intensity.
-Development of the CSF1(B) site would be limited to 613 acres.
-The build-out of the CSF1(B) site location would include the conversion of approximately 184 acres of Prime Farmland, 406 acres of Farmland of Statewide Importance, and 22.7 acres of other land.
-Similar to the discussion for the projects, the conversion of these lands, albeit temporary, is considered a significant impact.
-Given that construction-related activities (e.g. soil disturbance) and subsequent restoration of the CSF1(B) site would result in a short-term and potentially long-term net reduction in prime farmland or farmland of statewide importance acreages, this impact is considered significant.
-Implementation of Mitigation Measure 4.2-1 would reduce this impact to a level less than significant.
+The impacts described for the combined projects would be similar to impacts that could occur for the ISF site component; however, these impacts would occur at both a reduced severity and intensity.
+Development of the ISF would be limited to 520.7 acres.
+The build-out of the ISF would include the conversion of approximately 47.4 acres of Prime Farmland, 471.7 acres of Farmland of Statewide Importance, and 1.6 acres of Other Land.
+Similar to the discussion for the Iris Cluster, the conversion of these lands, albeit temporary, is considered a significant impact.
+Given that construction-related activities (e.g. soil disturbance) and subsequent restoration of the ISF site would result in a short-term and potentially long-term net reduction in Prime Farmland or Farmland of Statewide Importance acreages, this impact is considered significant.
+Implementation of Mitigation Measures 4.2-1a and 4.2-1b would reduce this impact to a level less than significant.